davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

     do {
         printf("Number of employees you need to store: ");
         scanf("%d", &num);
-    } while (num <= 0);
+    } while (num < 0);
     return num;
 }

 int main(int argc, char *argv[]) {
-    // Just ask for the array size first int num_employees = getNumEmployees();
-    Employee my_employees[num_employees]; // just create an array that holds num_employees
+    int num_employees = getNumEmployees();  // ask for the array size first Employee my_employees[num_employees];   // <--- this could crash the program!!!

     // (code omitted)
 }
 ```

 If the number is big enough, this code will crash the C program when it's run!
-It's really important to understand why (stack overflow), so we need to have a handle on how the OS manages a process' memory during execution.
+It's really important to understand why (Stack Smashing), so we need to have a handle on how the OS manages a process' memory during execution.

 ##### Part 2:  Process Address Spaces